ngx-rocket/generator-ngx-rocket/cli/README.md

   Creates a new app.
   -a, --addon                 Creates an add-on instead.
   --packageManager <yarn|npm> Uses specified package manager.
-  --automate <json_file>      Automate prompt answers using JSON file.
+  --automate <json_file>      Automates prompt answers using JSON file.

-u, update
+  --tools                     Generates only the toolchain

+${chalk.blue('u, update')}
   Updates an existing app or add-on.
+  --tools                     Updates only the toolchain

 c, config
   Configures add-ons to use for new apps.